swcarpentry/good-enough-practices-in-scientific-computing/index.md

 But to quote [Stephen Turner][turner-comment-docs]:

-> ...try explain the notion of compiling a document to an overworked physician you collaborate with.
+> ...try to explain the notion of compiling a document to an overworked physician you collaborate with.
 > Oh, but before that, you have to explain the difference between plain text and word processing.
 > And text editors.
 > And markdown/LaTeX compilers.